usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 After considering all of these comments, the Department declines to impose more specific requirements in § 35.213.
-Training, including training on the topics commenters suggested, will often be the most effective way to for public entities to ensure compliance with the entity’s obligations under subpart I of this part.
+Training, including training on the topics commenters suggested, will often be the most effective way for public entities to ensure compliance with the entity’s obligations under subpart I of this part.
 Training developed in consultation with, or provided by, individuals with disabilities may be particularly effective.
 And the Department appreciates commenters’ views that training may